AzrilFahmiardi/Dita-AI/FRONTEND_DESIGN.md

 5. **White-Dominant Design** - Professional color scheme with minimal accent colors

 **Code Quality Checklist:**
-- [ ] No emojis in any code files
+- [x] No emojis in any code files
-- [ ] All variables/functions have descriptive names
+- [x] All variables/functions have descriptive names
-- [ ] Comments are professional and add value
+- [x] Comments are professional and add value
-- [ ] JSDoc for all exported functions
+- [x] JSDoc for all exported functions
-- [ ] Consistent formatting throughout
+- [x] Consistent formatting throughout
-- [ ] No console.log in production code
+- [ ] No console.log in production code (dev mode only)
-- [ ] Error handling on all async operations
+- [x] Error handling on all async operations

 ---